 - Before you begin, it’s a good idea to find an icon for your new shortcut.
 There are a bunch of icon sources online (Flaticon, for example), or if you’re artistic and / or ambitious, you can create your own.
-Whether you use someone else’s or your own, save the image to Photos.
+Whether you use someone else’s or your own, it’s easiest to save the image to Photos.

 - Okay, let’s begin.
 Find and tap on the Shortcuts app.
-It’s pre-installed; if you can’t see it immediately on your home screen, swipe left until you’re at the App Library and start typing “Shortcuts” into the top search bar.
+It’s pre-installed; if you can’t see it immediately on your homescreen, swipe left until you’re at the App Library and start typing “Shortcuts” into the top search bar.

-- Tap on the word “App” that appears (rather faintly) next to the word Open in the search bar.
+- Tap on the word App that appears (rather faintly) next to the word Open in the search bar.

-- Tap “Add to Home Screen.”
+- Tap Add to Home Screen.

 - You’ll now see a preview of the icon (which will be a standard, uninteresting icon that Shortcuts automatically adds).
 Don’t worry — we’re going to make it better.

-- Tap on the icon under “Home Screen Name and Icon.”
+- Tap on the icon under Home Screen Name and Icon.
 You’ll have the choice of either taking a photo, choosing a photo, or choosing a file.
-Assuming you’ve already saved an image in Photo, tap on “Choose Photo” and select the photo you want to use.
+Assuming you’ve already saved an image in Photo, tap on Choose Photo and select the photo you want to use.

 - If you’ve chosen an existing photo, a highlighted area will indicate what part of the photo will appear as an icon; you can move the photo around until you’re happy with the section indicated.
-Tap “Choose” in the lower-right corner.
+Tap Choose in the lower-right corner.